LANGLEY — Welcome to our Saturday morning edition of Varsity Letter’s B.C. High School Football Report.

 For the Sun Devils, Ben McDonald went 17-of-35 for 197 yards and two touchdowns.
 He also topped the team in rushing with five carries for 49 yards but was intercepted twice and sacked three times.

-Evan Patterson was South Delta’s top receiver with seven catches for 73 yards
+Evan Paterson was South Delta’s top receiver with seven catches for 73 yards

 McDonald was intercepted twice and sacked three times